Department of Women, Gender, and Sexuality Graduate Student Handbook

 Related Policies and Forms:

-• Master's Exam/Thesis Defense for Master's degree
+Master's Final Culminating Exam (written or oral)/Thesis Defense for Master's degree

-• Doctoral Comprehensive Oral Exam
+Doctoral Comprehensive Oral Exam

-• Doctoral Final Exam/Dissertation Defense
+Doctoral Final Exam/Dissertation Defense

 Oral Exam Committee Composition

 Many additional restrictions apply, especially for doctoral exam committees.
 Master’s and doctoral students should carefully review the University policies pertaining to exams, as well as consult with their Director of Graduate Studies when forming an exam committee.
+Your graduate program coordinator can assist with confirming the qualifying status of any faculty member at KU, or outside of KU.

-Oral Exam Attendance (Physical Presence)
+Oral Exam Attendance

 Master’s and doctoral students should carefully review the policies below, as well as consult with their Director of Graduate Studies in the formation of an oral exam committee.